 The player cards in the classes follow the examples of the investigators in some ways, often focusing on aspects that are either new to the class or so far have been a bit underappreciated.
 Guardian tilts more towards support and tank instead of the usual fighting implements.
 There’s still some potent new entries to the arsenal, of course.
 Seeker turns “Dropping Clues” into an actual archetype instead of just something you can do with some cards for a short term benefit.
 Rogue gets an investigation focus and also deepens the interactions with the Illicit trait.
 Mystic goes all in on Doom synergy instead of doing the usual willpower thing.
 Survivor has “Difficulty Reduction” turned into an archetype and introduces Dilemma cards as a new weird thing they have.
 A lot of these themes do build on the framework of existing cards though, so again this is fantastic for deepening an already developed collection, but a bit too fragmented and “out there” for a fresh one.

 I like the new Customizable cards a whole lot.
-While they do look a bit intimidating at first, my thinking is that they aren’t nearly as clunky or unwieldy as some people make them out to be.
-I expect them to play really well, actually.
+While they do look a bit intimidating at first, they aren’t nearly as clunky or unwieldy as some people make them out to be.
+I think they play really well, actually.
 And i absolutely like the choices these offer to me as a player.
 It’s basically as if i got 5 or more different versions of a card in those card slots and i can see myself making great use of the decision space they give me.
 They seem super cool to me, huge fan.
 Can we make this an evergreen mechanic please?
 With one or two new customizables in each class per expansion from now on?
 Pretty please?